 After many years of UV exposure, you may develop textural changes in the skin.
 This can look like scaly patches and crusty skin that is thicker in density and raised from the surface.
 According to the American Academy of Dermatology Association, you may spot deep lines or dry, scaly patches called actinic keratoses (AKs), which are pre-cancerous skin growths.
 This type of sun damage can also lead to skin cancer, as AK sometimes turns into a type of skin cancer called squamous cell carcinoma.
 Keeping an eye on any changes in your skin and consulting a doctor will help you catch any potential skin cancers early.

 Long-term changes in the skin's collagen, which gives the skin its elasticity, can be a symptom of sun damage.
 These changes can include fine lines, wrinkles and a thickened skin texture.
 Unfortunately, lengthy exposure to UV rays prematurely ages your skin and results in the loss of collagen and skin elasticity.
 In fact, an astonishing 90% of visible aging is caused by exposure to the sun’s UV rays.

 Sagging, Loose Skin

 Elastin and collagen are two proteins in the skin that deteriorate, not only due to the natural aging process, but also because of external factors over time.
-These factors include too much sun exposure, or lifestyle choices such as poor nutrition or excessive drinking.
+These factors include too much sun exposure, as well as lifestyle choices such as poor nutrition, excessive alcohol consumption and smoking.
 This breakdown of collagen and elastin production causes loose, sagging skin.

 As collagen deteriorates, fragile collagen structure leads to decreased pressure around the blood vessels and reduced elasticity of the skin.
-This change means spider veins are more likely to appear at the skin’s surface, a network of red, purple, and blue lines reminiscent of a spider’s web.
+This change means spider veins are more likely to appear at the skin’s surface as a network of red, purple, and blue lines reminiscent of a spider’s web.